East Sussex Finescale

 This page is being updated as layout construction progresses!

-Moving house brought an end to my 4mm layout Apothecary Street but provided the opportunity for a new layout, Ewhurst Green.
 Usually most articles start with baseboard construction but before this happens it is important to decide exactly what one is intending to model and how reasonably prototypical operation could be achieved.
 In this respect it is necessary to consider the model, not in isolation but as part of the network within which it is located including its services; even a viable timetable.

-At present a simple test circuit utilises the fiddle yard before entering the station side (still on Peco® track) but laid out of the way at the rear of the baseboards.
-Providing a circular run just over one scale mile, it has been a useful addition and the centre of a number of social gatherings with ESF members.
+From 2015 a simple test circuit utilised the fiddle yard before entering the station side (still on Peco® track) but laid out of the way initially at the rear of the baseboards.
+Providing a circular run just over one scale mile, it had been a useful addition as well as the centre of a number of social gatherings with ESF members.
 However, with the Up Main connected in June 2017 the test circuit was disconnected in August 2017 to allow the Country-end Down Main to be laid; it was lifted early September 2017 to enable the London-end Down Main to be connected.

-This has introduced a variety of rolling stock onto the circuit ranging from models of elderly external framed copper-topped green kettles (of dubious parentage) through Hampshire units (an eight-car formation has been run) to modern diesels in post-privatisation livery.
-It has also seen ESF member Kevin’s pre-First World War Prussian steam (very impressive) along with a new German articulated multiple unit!
+The test circuit introduced a variety of rolling stock onto the layout ranging from models of elderly external framed copper-topped green kettles (of dubious parentage) through Hampshire units (an eight-car formation has been run) to modern diesels in post-privatisation livery.
+It has also seen ESF member Kevin’s pre-First World War Prussian steam (very impressive) along with a modern German articulated multiple unit!

-The use of Rod’s DCC controller brought sound to the layout; although limited by speaker size /technology the most realistic versions being the Rail Exclusive /Sutton Locomotive Works (SLW) Sulzer type-2 (class 24).
-Fitted with two speakers these are a long way ahead of all other offerings; Charley Petty’s (DC Kits) class 26 /33 /3H sound units follow with other makes further behind.
+The use of Rod’s DCC controller brought sound to the layout; although limited by speaker size /technology the most realistic versions being the (SLW) Sulzer type-2 (class 24).
+Fitted with two speakers these are a long way ahead of all other offerings; Charley Petty’s ( ) class 26 /33 /3H sound units follow with other makes further behind.
 However, DC Kits are now developing high quality stereo sound units so it may be a case of watch this space!

 The SLW Sulzer type-2 (class 24) have set a new standard for ready-to-run and (in my opinion) are well worth the outlay; these being a significant advance on Bachmann’s Sulzer type-2 (class 24) model particularly in respect of the underframe detailing.
 Bachmann’s Sulzer type-2 (class 24) remains a nice model; SLW have simply taken ready-to-run locomotives to a new level and like Hornby with its Railroad range there is space in the marketplace for both versions.

-Kernow’s Beattie Well tanks and O2 classes run very nicely as does Model Rail’s USA tanks and Hornby’s Radial tanks.
+Beattie Well tanks and O2 classes run very nicely as does Model Rail’s USA tanks and Hornby’s Radial tanks.
 In terms of emu stock 2 BIL /2 HAL units (including a 12-car formation) have been run along MLV /4 CEP stock and a blue /grey 5 BEL.
 Interestingly Hornby have not sought to provide any fittings to enable a pair of 5 BEL units to be coupled together.
-If only somebody would produce a 4 LAV!
+If only somebody would produce a 4 LAV in r-t-r!

 Ironically to-date I have run very little of my own stock!